- Table of Contents

 For we are God’s [own] handiwork (His workmanship), recreated in Christ Jesus, [born anew] that we may do those good works which God predestined (planned beforehand) for us [taking paths which He prepared ahead of time], that we should walk in them [living the good life which He prearranged and made ready for us to live].

-Therefore, even as God prepared beforehand the grain that would be produced when planting wheat seed, God prepared beforehand the works that would be produced when planting the seed of the word of the kingdom.
-A Christian that does not produce "good fruit" would be as much of an anomaly as a stalk of wheat that does not produce grain.
-So then, if we are not producing good fruit the solution is not found in our working harder to produce it, but rather to be "created after the likeness of God in true righteousness and holiness" (Eph.
-4:23, 24) and this "new self," v.
-24, being of Divine origin, will naturally be characterized by holy and righteous fruit.
-Again, God says "I will give you a new heart."
-Therefore, "Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.
+Therefore, even as God when creating wheat seed prepared beforehand the grain that would be produced, He has prepared beforehand the righteous fruit that would be produced when planting the seed of the word of the kingdom in the heart.
+A Christian that does not produce “good fruit” would be as much of an anomaly as wheat seed that does not produce grain.
+So then, if we are not producing good fruit the solution is not found in our trying harder to produce it, but rather by recognizing we fall short of a genuine faith.
+We may have had a worldly sorrow over our sin, but it is a godly sorrow that leads to true repentance which results in salvation (2 Cor.
+7:10), whereby we are “created after the likeness of God in true righteousness and holiness” (Eph.
+4:23, 24).
+Therefore, “Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.
 For everyone who asks receives, and the one who seeks finds, and to the one who knocks it will be opened (Matt.
 7:7, 8).
 If you then, who are evil, know how to give good gifts to your children, how much more will the heavenly Father give the Holy Spirit to those who ask him!
 (Luke 11:13).
 J. C. Ryle writes,

 So then, to preach a gospel with the thought that the production of righteous fruit is of secondary importance or optional can be likened to a farmer sowing wheat seed with the thought that producing grain is of secondary importance or optional.
 Both are equally absurd in that it would contradict the universally recognized purpose of sowing seed.
 Justification, forgiveness, reconciliation, redemption, etc. are all elements within the seed, but the primary purpose for which it is sown is to bear the fruit of righteousness.
-To teach that any one of the first three soils in the parable are saved contradicts and perverts the objective of sowing seed, subverting the teaching of the parable, the power of its message, and, indeed, the Gospel itself.
-Is it any wonder then that such a perversion would result in producing a multitude of "worthless" plants within the professing Church?
-"Do not listen to the words of the prophets who prophesy to you.
+To teach that any one of the first three soils in the parable are saved contradicts and perverts the objective of sowing seed, subverting the teaching of the parable, the power of its message, and, indeed, the gospel itself.
+Is it any wonder then that such teaching would result in producing a multitude of “worthless” plants within the professing church?
+It is even as Jeremiah spoke of the false teachers in his day; “Do not listen to the words of the prophets who prophesy to you.
 They make you worthless.
-They speak a vision of their own heart, not from the mouth of the Lord" (Jer.
+They speak a vision of their own heart, not from the mouth of the Lord” (Jer.
 23:16, NKJV).

-The principle of the necessity of bearing fruit is further illustrated in the parable of the barren fig tree in Luke 13:6-9;
+This principle of the necessity of bearing fruit is a constant theme throughout the teachings of Christ.
+We read in the parable of the barren fig tree in Luke 13:6-9;

 A man had a fig tree planted in his vineyard, and he came seeking fruit on it and found none.
 And he said to the vinedresser, ‘Look, for three years now I have come seeking fruit on this fig tree, and I find none.
 Cut it down.
 Why should it use up the ground?’
 And he answered him, ‘Sir, let it alone this year also, until I dig around it and put on manure.
 Then if it should bear fruit next year, well and good; but if not, you can cut it down.’

-Although this parable primarily speaks in reference to Israel the principle set forth is universal; a fruit tree that remains barren is worthless in that it has not fulfilled its intended purpose.
-Israel, as depicted by the fig tree, was planted to "bear fruit to God" and having failed in their purpose, if they did not repent, would be cut down and destroyed.
+Although this parable primarily speaks in reference to Israel the principle set forth is universal; a fruit tree that remains barren is worthless in that it has not fulfilled the intended purpose for its existence.
+Israel, as depicted by the fig tree, was planted to “bear fruit to God” (Matt.
+21:43) and having failed in their purpose, if they did not repent, would be cut down and destroyed.
 Jesus illustrates this fruit bearing principle again in the parable of the wheat and the tares (Matt.
 13:24-30).
 In His explanation He says,

 The one who sows the good seed is the Son of Man.
 The field is the world, and the good seed is the sons of the kingdom.
 The weeds are the sons of the evil one, and the enemy who sowed them is the devil.
 The harvest is the end of the age, and the reapers are angels.
 Just as the weeds are gathered and burned with fire, so will it be at the end of the age.
 The Son of Man will send his angels, and they will gather out of his kingdom all causes of sin and all law-breakers, and throw them into the fiery furnace.
 In that place there will be weeping and gnashing of teeth.
 Then the righteous will shine like the sun in the kingdom of their Father.
 He who has ears, let him hear. – Matthew 13:37-43